garvit3835/product-docs-feature/recipes/custom-base.md

-# Custom base images

-{% hint style="info" %}
-**Coming soon...**
-{% endhint %}
+# Recipe Base Images

+Custom base images are only support for our Enterprise customers.
+If you need a custom base image, please reach out to your support contact at DevZero.\
+\
-Recipes currently don't support using custom base images.
-DevZero currently uses `ubuntu:22.04` as the base OS for all recipes and workspaces.
+DevZero currently uses `ubuntu:22.04` as the base OS for all recipe builds.
+We anticipate releasing custom base images to all users sometime later this year.
-We are aware that we need to support custom base images and this page will be updated once that's a reality (ETA: Summer 2024).

-Use cases:
-- Already built dockerfiles with a collection of internal tools and dependencies.
-- Security of the base image that's used.
-- If there are others that we're missing, please drop us a note at [support@devzero.io](mailto:support@devzero.io)